PrepVector/applied-ml-uber-eta-prediction/README.md

 |**City_type**|Type of city, example metropolitan, semi-urban, urban.|
 |**Time_taken(min)**| The time taken by the delivery partner to complete the order|

-## Decision-making process

-The primary goal of the project was to develop an effective prediction model for estimating order delivery times in minutes, utilizing a combination of diverse features as predictors.
-This endeavor involved applying various transformation techniques, conducting feature engineering, and selecting features to uncover concealed patterns and correlations among them.

-By exploiting these discovered relationships, the objective was to construct a resilient prediction model capable of accurately estimating delivery times for individual orders.
-The project aimed to transcend mere data analysis and delve into the underlying factors influencing delivery times, thereby enabling more precise predictions and improving overall operational efficiency.

-The entire process of tackling the problem and progressing towards a solution was thoroughly documented in a series of notebooks.
-Each notebook delineated a distinct stage of the project, outlining the systematic approach employed to analyze, transform, engineer, and select features for the prediction model.

 **Notebooks:**

 1. [problem_statement](https://github.com/PrepVector/applied-ml-uber-eta-prediction/blob/main/notebooks/00_problem_statement.ipynb)